Tehina Chocolate Spread

 Tehina co-stars on equal terms with the mighty chocolate, and stands up to it fearlessly, elevating the humble paste beyond its wildest dreams in terms of flavor and texture.
 Nutella was the dessert comfort food of my expat student years ages ago, so of course I think of it very fondly, but I never buy it as it is loaded with sugar.
 So I make my own spread, and please forgive this bit of swagger: My Tehina Chocolate Spread blows Nutella and other chocolate nut butter spreads out of the water.
 Super Delicious, Super Nutritious and Super Natural, it gets whipped up in a couple minutes.
 So healthy you could even use it for breakfast!
 One more thing: It is Super versatile, and you can take it places, as you will see below: Scroll down for all variations.

-Way below the amount used in commercial spreads, naturally and deliciously augmenting the ratio of Tehina and chocolate per serving.
+The amount I use is very reasonable; no wonder it is so delicious: more room for the gravest stuff!
+The amount of sweetener I use is way below the amount used in commercial spreads, naturally and deliciously augmenting the ratio of Tehina and chocolate per serving.
 Attention sugar-restricted friends: You’ll love to hear that you can even make it without sugar or other sweetener altogether, using Stevia or Truvia instead of the agave used here, or even a dozen plump pitted medjool dates.

 Please do not use honey in this tehina chocolate spread recipe, as it adds a very good but unwelcome layer of flavor in the spread; stick with the perfectly neutral-tasting agave syrup.
 Likewise, do not substitute anything for the coconut milk, and use the full-fat kind, it is responsible for the amazing creaminess of the spread.